 With the changes in Nevada law and the continuing tension between state and federal marijuana laws, it's important now more than ever to have access to reliable information.
 An expert criminal defense attorney can not only advise you of the current state of the law in your area, but can also advocate on your behalf if you're facing charges down the road.
-Contact an attorney near you today for a free preliminary review of your case.

 Contact a qualified attorney.